 There are more than 40 theatres in Prague.
-Apart from big theatres with a classical repertoire, there are smallish theatres – these came into existence mostly in the sixties of the last century to criticize the totalitarian regime, and they have been playing the role of critics and innovators ever since.
+Apart from big theatres with a classical repertoire, there are smallish theatres – these came into existence mostly in the sixties of the last century to criticize the totalitarian regime.
+They have been playing the role of critics and innovators ever since.
 There are also several new experimental theatres in Prague, such as the Black Theatre or the Pantomime Theatre.

-There are several English theatres in Prague but most performances are unfortunately in Czech.
+There are several English theatres in Prague, but most performances are unfortunately in Czech.
 Prices for tickets are around 400 CZK.
-Usually you can get them from the box office or from ticket agencies such a Ticketpro.
+Usually, you can get them from the box office or ticket agencies such a Ticketpro.
 They have offices all over the city.

 The National Theatre

 The most fabulous of all Czech theatres is The National Theatre in Prague that became the symbol of the Czech national revival period.
-Financial means for its construction had been raised through a nation-wide public collection.
-Building works began in 1868 according to the plans of architect J. Zitek.
-However, in 1881, just as its construction was finally nearing to its end, the theatre burnt out.
-The reconstruction took two years and on November 18, 1883 the National Theatre was inaugurated with the Czech opera Libuše composed by Bedřich Smetana.
+Financial means for its construction had been raised through a nationwide public collection.
+Building works began in 1868, according to the plans of architect J. Zitek.
+However, in 1881, just as its construction was finally nearing its end, the theatre burnt out.
+The reconstruction took two years, and on November 18, 1883, the National Theatre was inaugurated with the Czech opera Libuše composed by Bedřich Smetana.
 Decoration of both exterior and interior is a work of leading Czech artists M. Aleš, F. Ženišek, V. Hynais, J.V.
 Myslbek and others.

 Multimedia show with dance, opera and music, tickets 690 CZK, Address: Nardoni trida 4, Prague 1. (read more)